Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Precise statement of the main result

 \subsection{Energy time decay without arbitrary charge smallness or point-wise decay assumption, conditional on energy boundedness}

 In this section, we try to relax some of the assumptions made in Theorem \ref{maintheorem}.

-The most important is that energy decay should not rely on the point-wise decay of the initial data.
-This is because we aim at providing estimates with no symmetry assumptions, where point-wise bounds are harder to propagate.
-We can prove that this is indeed the case, c.f.\ Theorem \ref{decaytheorem}.
+It is interesting to obtain energy decay \textbf{without} relying on the point-wise decay of the initial data.
+This is because ultimately we aim to get rid of symmetry assumptions, and outside of spherical symmetry it is notorious that point-wise bounds are harder to propagate.
+We can prove indeed that energy decay holds with no point-wise decay assumptions of the initial data c.f.\ Theorem \ref{decaytheorem}.

 Another important physical fact is that the decay rate should only depend on the future asymptotic charge of the Maxwell equation $e$, and in particular not on the mass of the black hole \footnote{Because we study the gravity uncoupled problem, it should not depend on the charge of the black hole $\rho$ either.
 However, in the gravity coupled problem $\rho=e$ so the decay should depend on the charge of the black hole this time.}.
 The first theorem that we state does not do justice to this fact, for the charge is required to be smaller than a constant \textbf{depending on the parameters of the black holes}, in particular on the mass.
 This is however due to the difficulty to prove energy boundedness estimates in the presence of a large charge.
 We overcome it using the red-shift effect and the argument requires such a smallness assumption on the initial charge.